JacquesCarette/Drasil/code/drasil-example/Drasil/README.md

   - Contains the current state of the GlassBR case study implemented in Drasil

 **HGHC**
-  - Contains the current state of the tiny (fuel pin) example implemented in Drasil
+  - Contains the current state of the HGHC (fuel pin) example implemented in Drasil

 **NoPCM**
   - Contains the current state of the solar water heating system case study implemented in Drasil